plaguss/reducto/docs/developer_guide.rst

 ===============

 Here resides the documentation for the reducto modules.
-This may be interesting if you are curious of how it works reducto under the hoods.
+This may be interesting if you are curious about how reducto works under the hoods.

 cli